uqbar-dao/ui-template/README.md

 The `BASE_URL` will be the first process in `manifest.json`, the `package` from `metadata.json`, and `publisher` from `metadata.json`.
 If you have multiple processes in `manifest.json`, make sure the first process will be the one serving the UI.

+## Development

+Run `npm i` and then `npm start` to start working on the UI.

+#### Http Proxying in Development

+You must add any proxied routes to `vite.config.ts`.
+There is a commented example with debug logging.

 ## public vs assets

 The `public/assets` folder contains files that are referenced in `index.html`, `src/assets` is for asset files that are only referenced in `src` code.